Pam Beesly: Jim Halpert

-The "will they or won't they" tension between Jim and Pam is a strong story line in the early episodes of The Office, encompassing much of Seasons 1 to 3.
+The "will they or won't they" tension between Jim and Pam is a strong storyline in the early episodes of The Office, encompassing much of Seasons 1 to 3.
 In the finale of Season 2, "Casino Night", Jim confesses his love for Pam but she denies him.
 They later on kiss in the episode but Pam rejects him yet again.
 In the opener of Season 4, the two characters are revealed to be dating.
 In Season 6, Jim and Pam get married in the beginning of the season, a feat considered noteworthy by many television critics, as bringing together the two lead love interests in a television series is often thought to be a risky venture.
 Their child is born in the second half of the season, during another hour long episode, "The Delivery".
 Pam and Jim's second child is born during season 8.
 In season 9, their marriage becomes strained when Jim takes up a second job in Philadelphia.
 They ultimately decide to leave Dunder Mifflin together so Jim can pursue his dream job.